 d.
 Feedback.
 Information on potentially generic safety questions may derive from NRC inspection activities.
 Inspection reports are reviewed as part of the OpE process.
-However, resident inspectors and regional staff are encouraged to forward information on potentially generic safety questions (such as questions or concerns related to the design or licensing bases) .
+However, resident inspectors and regional staff are encouraged to forward information on potentially generic safety questions (such as questions or concerns related to the design or licensing bases) and potentially generic construction deficiency reports to the Regional OpE/ConE Coordinators, IOEB, CAEB, or all for further consideration.
+If counterfeit, fraudulent, or suspect items (CFSI) are identified and there is potential for wrongdoing, these should be treated as allegations.
+The Allegation Review Board will decide whether to engage the Office of Investigation to investigate potential willful aspects.
+In addition, inspection staff should inform IOEB or CAEB of other safety significant OpE information gained through activities such as the participation in international exchanges.
+This includes copying IOEB or CAEB staff on trip reports and including them in related briefings such as pre-trip briefs.

 07.02 Operating Experience Smart Sample.
-The OpESS program is designed to provide inspection a detailed synopsis of selected OpE that the agency considers as having generic safety significance and that can be applied to baseline inspection activities.
-The information and trends identified from OpESS inspections may provide further indication that a specific issue warrants additional agency action such as a Temporary Instruction (TI) or generic communication
+The OpESS program is designed to provide an additional tool that may be used by agency staff to support inspections (e.g. ROP baseline inspections).
+OpESSs contain examples of inspection samples for existing inspection procedures based on current trends in relevant operating experience.
+They contain a detailed synopsis of selected OpE that the agency considers as having generic safety significance and that can be applied to baseline inspection activities.
+The information and trends identified from OpESS inspections may provide further indication that a specific issue warrants additional agency action such as a Temporary Instruction (TI) or a generic communication.

 a.
 Development.